-- 1. Open the Web browser on your computer (example showed in the User's Guide is based on the Internet Explorer) - 2.
-Type the Camera IP address that DHCP server assigned in the web browser URL (e.g. 192.168.10.30) and then press [Enter].
+- 1. Open the Web browser on your computer (example showed in the User's Guide is based on the Internet Explorer). - 2.
+Type the default IP address (192.168.10.30) or the IP address found by IPSetup in the Address bar, and then press [Enter].

-3. When the login window appears, enter the default User name (admin) and password (admin) and press OK to access to the main screen of the camera's Web Configuration.
+3. When the login window appears, enter the default User name (admin) and Password (admin) and press OK to access to the main screen of the camera's Web Configuration.

-NOTE: If you are initially access to the camera, you will be asked to install a new plug-in for the camera.
+NOTE: If you are initially access to the camera, you will be ask to install a new plug-in for the camera.
 Permission request depends on the Internet security settings of your computer.
 Click Yes to proceed.